 Lastly, make sure you also uninstall plugins or tools that only worked with the page builder you previously built.
-For example, if you had the “Elements for Elementor” plugin installed to work with the free version of Elementor, remove that from the plugin list as well.
+For example, if you had the “Elements for Elementor” plugin installed to work with the free version of Elementor, remove that from the plugin list.

 You don’t have to do this for every single plugin you use.
 Most of them will still work with GenerateBlocks, or any other alternative for web development.
 And if extra tools are something you’re interested in, don’t forget to check the list of best online marketing tools.

 Page builders are a great way for beginners to create their site for huge conversions.
-I loved using them for years, and they’re definitely still a great option.
+I have loved using them for years, and they’re still a great option.

-However, with the advent of Generateblocks, more and more people are making the shift to it.
+However, with the advent of Generateblocks, more and more people are shifting to it.
 It’s better for SEO, and it integrates better in the WordPress environment.

-I hope our 5-step guide helped you understand how you can make the shift as well.
+I hope our 5-step guide also helped you understand how you can make the shift.
 Are you planning to get rid of page builders altogether?
 Let me know in the comments below!

 8 thoughts on “5 Easy Steps To Remove Page Builders From Your Site Altogether”